mgu3/sqorz-docs/docs/howtos/Auto-Allocate-(Rental)-Transponders-to-Competitors.md

 When register competitors without transponders, choose "Request Transponder" from pull down menu here.

-If you have already have Transponder inventry created, you can "Allocate Transponder Immediately".
+If you have already have Transponder inventory created, you can "Allocate Transponder Immediately".

 See 8-4.
-Auto Create transponder inventry to how to create your list of rental transponders.
+Auto Create transponder inventory to how to create your list of rental transponders.

 Go to Transponder screen to allocate (rental) transponders.